-The world premiere of The World Is Not Enough (1999) was held on 8 November 1999 at two cinemas: Bruin & Fox's Theatre and Mann's Village Chinese Theater, both in Los Angeles, California.
-It was the second Bond movie in the official series to launch in California; the first was A View to a Kill (1985).
-It was the second for L.A. for any Bond movie, the first was Never Say Never Again (1983).
-It was the third Bond premiere for California and the fourth overall in the USA, after the above-mentioned and GoldenEye (1995).
-The European and British premiere was held at the regular Bond launch venue, London's Leicester Square Odeon Theatre on 22 November 1999.
+The world premiere of this movie was held on November 8, 1999, at two cinemas: Bruin & Fox's Theatre, and Mann's Village Chinese Theater, in Los Angeles, California.
+It was the second Bond movie in the official franchise to launch in California.
+The first being A View to a Kill (1985).
+It was the second opening of a Bond movie in Los Angeles.
+The first being Never Say Never Again (1983).
+It was the third Bond premiere for California, and the fourth overall in the U.S., after the above-mentioned and GoldenEye (1995).
+The British premiere was held at the regular Bond launch venue, London's Leicester Square Odeon Theatre on November 22, 1999.
 The UK Gala Charity Premiere Benefit was held in aid of the charity Children's Promise.
 The post-premiere party was held at St. James Square.

-Desmond Llewelyn (famous for playing 'Q') died in an auto accident soon after the movie opened.
-Llewellyn said just before his death that he was planning to appear in the next Bond film.
-This movie's video release was dedicated to Llewelyn and features a tribute montage of his appearances in 17 Bond films over 36 years.
+Desmond Llewelyn (Q) died in an car accident soon after the film was released.
+Llewellyn said just before his death, that he was planning to appear in the next Bond film.
+This movie's video release was dedicated to Llewelyn, and featured a tribute montage of his appearances in seventeen Bond films over thirty-six years.

-The Q boat can achieve 80mph on the water.
-During the making of the film, it was discovered only by accident that its 350 horsepower engines could literally force the bow of the boat under water.
+The Q boat can achieve eighty miles (one hundred twenty-nine kilometers) per hour on the water.
+During the making of the film, it was discovered, only by accident, that its three hundred fifty horsepower engines could literally force the bow of the boat underwater.
 The move was written into the film.

 To create the effect when Bond looks through his X-ray glasses, the actors were first filmed in their regular costumes, then again this time wearing special costumes that revealed the shapes of guns and knives underneath translucent clothing.
 The two were then matted together.

-Before the shoots even begun, a set was being built in Turkey and it was almost done.
-One day when Michael Apted was touring around Istanbul, a bombing event took place.
-Therefore the shots that included the cast were never shot in Istanbul, according to the director, due to security reasons.
-Not a single cast member actually went to Istanbul.
-The shots of Robert Carlyle and his men getting off the boat on the jetty at Elektra's palace were shot in the tank at Pinewood against a blue/green screen.
+Before the shoot even began, a set was being built in Turkey, and was almost finished.
+One day when Michael Apted was touring around Istanbul, a bombing took place.
+Therefore, shots that included the cast were never shot in Istanbul, according to Apted, due to security reasons.
+Not a single cast member went to Istanbul.
+The shots of Robert Carlyle and his men getting off the boat on the jetty at Elektra's palace, were shot in the tank at Pinewood against a bluescreen or greenscreen.

-This was the first film to feature the newly constructed Millennium Dome, built for London's New Year's celebration of 1999/2000.
-There was a line allegedly said by M at the end of the opening sequence which was cut where she says: "Well, at least the Millennium Dome has some use".
+This was the first film to feature the newly constructed Millennium Dome, built for London's New Year's celebration of 1999/2000 (even though the new millennium didn't begin until January 1, 2001).
+Supposedly, the original script contained a line for M at the end of the opening sequence which read, "Well, at least the Millennium Dome has some use."
+That line was cut.

-The method by which the para-hawk pilot survives his fall in the ski-chase scene (deploying a parachute after Bond lures him off a cliff) is highly reminiscent of the opening of The Spy Who Loved Me (1977).
-The method by which Bond downs him (collapsing his canopy by slicing it with the sharp edge of his ski) is the same way stuntman Rick Sylvester was almost killed whilst filming the sequence, one of his skis detaching and nearly clipping the edge of the parachute.
+The method by which the parahawk pilot survives his fall in the ski-chase scene (deploying a parachute after Bond lures him off a cliff) is highly reminiscent of the opening of The Spy Who Loved Me (1977).
+The method by which Bond downs him (collapsing his canopy by slicing it with the sharp edge of his ski), is the same way stuntman Rick Sylvester was almost killed while filming the sequence, one of his skis detaching, and nearly clipping the edge of the parachute.

-The film's title song "The World is Not Enough" sung by Garbage did not chart in the USA whilst in the UK it peaked at the No. #11 spot on the UK Charts.
-The movie's soundtrack album went to the No. #106 spot on the UK Charts.
-There are two versions of the soundtrack, the second one differs in that it includes a 20th track entitled "Sweetest Coma Again" sung by Japanese rock band Luna Sea with DJ Krush.
-This track is only included on the Japanese album release as this song played during the closing credits of the Japanese release of the movie.
+The film's title song, "The World is Not Enough", sung by Garbage did not chart in the U.S., while in the UK, it peaked at the number eleven spot on the charts.
+The movie's soundtrack album went to the number one hundred six spot on the UK charts.
+There are two versions of the soundtrack, the second one differs in that it includes a twentieth track, titled "Sweetest Coma Again", sung by Luna Sea with DJ Krush.
+This track is only included on the Japanese album release, as this song played during the closing credits of the Japanese release of the movie.

 Renard, Viktor Zokas' nom de guerre, is French for "fox".
 This reflects the first draft of the character, who was French and named Claude Serrault.
 His pain-killing brain injury was written for Stamper in Tomorrow Never Dies (1997) and used in that film's novelization.

-It might not be apparent as the villains' personalities are completely different, but the evil scheme in this film is effectively a modern update of the one in Goldfinger (1964).
-Both involve the nuclear destruction of a massive store of a precious resource, with tens of thousands of civilian casualties, in order to massively drive up the price of said resource, allowing the villains, with huge stakes, to become the wealthiest people in the world.
+It might not be apparent, since the villains' personalities are completely different, but the evil scheme in this film is effectively a modern update of the one in Goldfinger (1964).
+Both involve the nuclear destruction of a massive store of a precious resource, with tens of thousands of civilian casualties, in order to drive up the price of said resource, allowing the villains to become the wealthiest people in the world.

 Second James Bond movie to use Turkey as a location; From Russia with Love (1963) was the first.
 A big car chase through the old town of Istanbul was ultimately eliminated, but the idea was reused for the opening scene in Skyfall (2012).

-Having directed this movie, director Michael Apted has now been associated with two of the longest series ever in film history, the James Bond movies and the Seven Up!
-(1964) Documentaries.
-Amusingly, this movie was once jokingly referred to by the media as "OO7 Up".
+Having directed this movie, Michael Apted has now been associated with two of the longest franchises in film history, the James Bond franchise, and the Seven Up!
+(1964) documentaries.
+Amusingly, this movie was once jokingly referred to by the media as "007 Up".

-Product placements, brand integrations, promotional tie-ins and sponsorships for this movie include the 2nd of BMW's 3-picture deal promoting their cars, specifically the BMW Z8; Motorola; Bollinger Champagne, particularly a Grande Annee 1990; Turnbull & Asser ties; Omega Outdoor Agencies Ski Suits; Smirnoff Vodka i.e. Smirnoff blue label vodka; Sunseeker Power Boats; Omega Watches, James Bond wears an Omega Seamaster watch; Caterpillar Industrial Vehicles; Church Presley Shoes urging consumers to "Step into Bond's shoes"; Heineken Beer maintaining "Some things shouldn't be shaken or stirred"; Microsoft Windows; and Electronic Arts' tie-in video-game, The World Is Not Enough (2000).
-Reportedly, MGM earned $100 million in product placements for this movie.
+Product placements, brand integrations, promotional tie-ins, and sponsorships for this movie include: the third of BMW's three-picture deal promoting their cars, specifically the BMW Z8; Motorola; Bollinger champagne, particularly a Grande Annee 1990; Turnbull & Asser ties; Omega Outdoor Agencies ski suits; Smirnoff blue label vodka; Sunseeker power boats; Omega watches, James Bond wears an Omega Seamaster watch; Caterpillar industrial vehicles; Church Presley Shoes urging consumers to "Step into Bond's shoes"; Heineken beer, maintaining "Some things shouldn't be shaken or stirred"; Microsoft Windows; and Electronic Arts' tie-in video game, The World Is Not Enough (2000).
+Reportedly, MGM earned one hundred million dollars in product placements for this movie.

 Ray Brown: The bespectacled wheel clamper soaked by Bond during the Thames boat chase.
-His cameo was a topical 'revenge' gag for the public, as he had been the most prominent star of a BBC fly-on-the-wall series called Clampers, where his over-zealous behaviour and apparent enjoyment of clamping illegally parked cars had made him a figure of popular hate.
-He and the other actor were actually told that they would only get "slightly wet".
+His cameo was a topical "revenge" gag for the public, as he had been the most prominent star of a BBC fly-on-the-wall series called "Clampers", where his over-zealous behavior, and apparent enjoyment of clamping illegally parked cars, had made him a figure of popular hatred.
+He and the other actor were told that they would only get "slightly wet".

 The trivia items below may give away important plot points.

-The film gets its title from On Her Majesty's Secret Service (1969) in which the villain Blofeld has allegedly cut off his earlobes in order to further his claim to the title of Count de Bleauchamp; in TWINE, during the scene where Elektra admits to Bond that she is the main adversary, she reveals that during her kidnapping she cut off her own earlobe.
+The film gets its title from On Her Majesty's Secret Service (1969), in which the villain Blofeld has allegedly cut off his earlobes in order to further his claim to the title of Count de Bleauchamp; in this movie, during the scene where Elektra admits to Bond that she is the main adversary, she reveals that during her kidnapping, she cut off her own earlobe.